Policy

 Storage in Corridors

 Corridors, exits stairs, and fire escapes are typically the primary escape routes in an emergency.
 Storage in corridors, exits, stairs, and fire escapes is strictly prohibited in all buildings on University premises.
 This includes, but is not limited to temporary, short-term or long-term storage or spill over from offices, laboratories, classrooms, or from shipping and receiving areas.
 No storage is allowed in any corridor with the exception of recessed vestibule areas and no storage is allowed in or under any stairwell.
+Unit deans and building managers will be informed when faculty and staff are found violating prohibited storage paths.

 Fire Doors and Emergency Exits

-Fire doors are doors with a fire–resistance rating used to reduce the spread of fire and smoke between sections of floors, enabling the safe evacuation of campus buildings.
+Fire doors with a fire–resistance rating is used to reduce the spread of fire and smoke between sections of floors, enabling the safe evacuation of campus buildings.
 Many campus buildings contain self-closing fire doors which are maintained in an open position and close automatically during fire alarms.
 It is prohibited, at any time, to block, prop, or wedge a fire door in the open position, or prevent the self-closing of a fire door.
 Designated emergency exit doors are to be readily opened from the inside at all times, and shall not be, at any time, locked, chained, blocked, or barred to prevent exiting.

 Please refer to the High Rise Buildings Policy for detailed information on stairwell re-entry requirements in high rise buildings on campus.